animesh-sri-98/Scalable_Services_Assignment_Group_41/README.md

-This code is added as part of group assignment scalable services
+This repository contains code which is developed as a part of the group assignment for SEZG583 - Scalable Services